up42/docs/source/going-further/core-concepts.rst

 It describes which data sources will be used, how the data will be processed and how these steps are connected.
 One block can be used in multiple workflows.

-When constructing the workflow in the UP42 console, the connections between blocks are evaluated using the `input and an ouput capability <block-capabilities>`.
-Only blocks with congruent capabilities can be attached to each other.

 .. figure:: _assets/workflow.png
     :align: center
     :scale: 35 %
     :alt: Workflow block diagram

     Example workflow with one data block and two cascaded processing blocks.

+When constructing the workflow in the UP42 console, the connections between blocks are evaluated using their :ref:`input and ouput capabilites <block-capabilities>`.
+Only blocks with congruent capabilities can be attached to each other.

 .. _jobs-definition:

 Jobs